shane-kerr/ripe-542bis/README.md

 * Attend WG chair lunches during RIPE Meetings
 * Attend WG chair meetings between RIPE Meetings
 * Update the action list of their WG after the RIPE Meeting
-* Approach the RIPE Chair and the EOF Coordinator with any requests to fund a speakers attendance at a RIPE Meeting.
-If the request for funding is deemed appropriate by the RIPE Chair and the EOF Coordinator, the RIPE Chair will request funding from the RIPE NCC Managing Director.
-The RIPE NCC Managing Director may or may not approve such a request at his own discretion.
+* Approach the RIPE Chair with any requests to fund a speakers attendance at a RIPE Meeting.
+If the request for funding is deemed appropriate by the RIPE Chair, the RIPE Chair will request funding from the RIPE NCC Managing Director.
+The RIPE NCC Managing Director may or may not approve such a request at their own discretion.

-_Note In a WG with an equal co-chair model [see 2(i)], one co-chair takes overall responsibility for these activities at a particular RIPE Meeting._
+These responsibilities may be split between co-chairs.

+## Changes since ripe-542

+Minor:
+* Changed to Oxford comma, because we love clarity.
+* Converted to gender-neutral pronouns (they).
+* Updated reference to RIPE PDP

+Major:
+* Eliminated the chair with optional co-chair model.
+* Added RIPE Chair as final approval of new charters.
+* Noted that we no longer have the WG chair responsibility to act as final approval on all new policies (outside of their own WG).
+* Removed responsibility to lead Plenary sessions, since the PC now does that.
+* Removed references to the EOF Coordinator since that role does not really exist now.

+Open question:
+* Do we still need "Attend WG chair meetings between RIPE Meetings"?